ryanp8/ryanp8/README.md

 ## Hi, I'm Ryan 👋

-I'm a Freshman at Northwestern University studying Mathematics and Computer Science.
+I'm a student at Northwestern University studying Mathematics and Computer Science.

 ## Languages and Tools
 <div>